Cyberlightning/GISDataProvider/doc/User_and_Programmers_Guide.md

 ### Level Of Details (LOD) usage in object query

-Level Of Details (LOD) is integer value starting from 1 and ending to
-10. Smaller than 10 LOD levels are generated so that original source data is filtered in GeoServer based on LOD level so that generated 3D terrain data has less details compared to original.
+Level Of Details (LOD) is integer value starting from 1 and ending to 10.
+Smaller than 10 LOD levels are generated so that original source data is filtered in GeoServer based on LOD level so that generated 3D terrain data has less details compared to original.
 LOD level 10 means that detail levels are not reduced at all from the source data.

-Level Of Detail is defined in the GeoServer query by providing *LOD* -parameter with relevant LOD number.
+Level Of Detail is defined in the GeoServer query by providing `LOD` -parameter with relevant LOD number.
 Example how to add define LOD level 4 `&LOD=4` in the GeoServer query:

     130.206.80.182:8080/geoserver/w3ds?version=0.4&service=w3ds&request=GetScene&crs=EPSG:3047&format=model/xml3d+xml&layers=testbed:fiware_test_terrain&boundingbox=373969.9375,7547970,375183.9625,7549182&LOD=4